cjeller1592/cjeller-site/_posts/2020-11-10-noisy-patterns.md

 ---
 layout: post
 title: Noisy Patterns
-summary: Journaling about how a basic search of my syslog using Splunk led to action (mostly searching Google).
+summary: Journaling about how a basic search of my syslog led to action (mostly searching Google).
 ---

 I want to get more familiar with security information & event management (SIEM), so I thought the best place to start would be with system logs.
 I added the syslog to Splunk (which I also want to get more familiar with).